Genivia/RE-flex/doc/index.md

   performance of your lexer and the lexer rules executed, which allows you to find hotspots and performance bottlenecks in your rules.

-- Option `-s` (or `−−nodefault`) suppresses the default rule that ECHOs all unmatched text when no rule matches.
-With the `−−flex` option, the scanner reports "scanner jammed" when no rule matches.
-Without the `−−flex` option, unmatched input is silently ignored.
+- Option `-s` (or `−−nodefault`) suppresses the default rule that echoes all unmatched text when no rule matches.
+The scanner reports "scanner jammed" when no rule matches.
+Without the `−−flex` option, a `std::runtime` exception is thrown.

 - Option `-v` (or `−−verbose`) displays a summary of scanner statistics.